Imaging for Osteoarthritis: An Overview

 Conventional radiographs – Routine X-ray examinations

-Regardless of the joint that is affected, osteoarthritis is revealed on conventional radiographs (X-rays) by characteristics that are distinct from other joint disorders, such as rheumatoid arthritis.
-Specifically, an X-ray of a joint with osteoarthritis will show a narrowing of the space between the bones of the joint where the cartilage has worn away, as shown in the image below.
+Regardless of the joint that is affected, conventional radiographs (X-rays) are used to evaluate your joint for osteoarthritis.
+The presence of osteoarthritis is displayed on the radiograph as a narrowing or a reduction in space between the bones of the joint where the cartilage has worn away, as well as by the formation of osteophytes (bone spurs) on the margins of the joint.

 Image: anteroposterior (front to back) X-ray showing moderate osteoarthritis of the knee